electron-userland/electron-builder/docs/Auto Update.md

 `latest.yml` (or `latest-mac.json` for macOS) will be generated and uploaded for all providers except `bintray` (because not required, `bintray` doesn't use `latest.yml`).

+## Private Update Repo

+You can use a private repository for updates with electron-updater by setting the `GH_TOKEN` environment variable.
+If `GH_TOKEN` is set, electron-updater will use the GitHub API for updates allowing private repositories to work.

+**Note:** The GitHub API currently has a rate limit of 5000 requests per user per hour.
+An update check uses up to 3 requests per check.
+If you are worried about hitting your rate limit, consider using [conditional requests](https://developer.github.com/v3/#conditional-requests) before checking for updates to reduce rate limit usage.

 ## Debugging

 You don't need to listen all events to understand what's wrong.
 Just set `logger`.